 Top 5 Winter Plumbing Myths

 If you are new to the North Texas area, you may not be prepared for the temperature extremes we experience here.
 Most people think of hot weather when they think of Texas.
-But when the winter crises of 2021 made national news, it made many people aware that Texas can get very cold, very quickly.
+However, when the winter crises of 2021 made national news, many people became aware that Texas could get very cold very quickly.

-The erratic nature of DFW’s weather is the most damaging aspect of it.
-There are plenty of ways to protect against the damage freezing temperatures can cause if people are prepared for it.
+The most damaging aspect of DFW’s weather is its erratic nature.
+If people are prepared for freezing temperatures, there are plenty of ways to protect against the damage they can cause.
 It’s all about being prepared with accurate knowledge of how cold affects pipes and how to protect them.

-In this article, we’re going to dispense with some of the more common myths or misconceptions people have about their plumbing during the wintertime.
+In this article, we’ll dispel some of the more common myths or misconceptions people have about their plumbing during the wintertime.

 1. I need to drip all my faucets when temperatures are below freezing.

-Like most myths, there certainly is a component of this that is true.
+Like most myths, there is certainly a component that is true.
 Dripping faucets does help prevent frozen pipes, but you don’t need to drip every faucet in your house.

 The principle behind leaving faucets dripping is that it constantly replaces the cold, near-freezing water in the most vulnerable pipes with fresh, warm water from the pipes below the ground.

-Pipes installed below the ground have to follow plumbing code that dictates how deep they must be buried.
-This isn’t just for protecting the pipes from accidental damage; it is for keeping the pipes below the frost line so that they don’t freeze.
+Pipes installed below the ground must follow a plumbing code that dictates how deep they must be buried.
+This isn’t just for protecting the pipes from accidental damage; it is also for keeping them below the frost line so that they don’t freeze.
 (See section P2603.5 of the International Residential Code.)

-So if you drip all of the faucets in your house, you are just wasting water.
-The pipes that come up in the interior walls are already kept warm by the heat of your house’s furnace.
-It is the pipes that run through the vulnerable exterior walls that you want to protect.
+So, if you drip all of the faucets in your house, you are just wasting water.
+The pipes in the interior walls are already kept warm by the heat of your house’s furnace.
+You want to protect the pipes that run through the vulnerable exterior walls.

-Therefore, when the weather is going to dip below freezing for an extended time, open the cabinet doors under all faucets on the exterior wall and slowly drip them by turning on BOTH the hot and the cold handles.
+Therefore, when the weather dips below freezing for an extended time, open the cabinet doors under all faucets on the exterior wall and slowly drip them by turning on BOTH the hot and the cold handles.
 You want water flowing into both hot and cold pipes.
-It can be tricky with a single-handle faucet, but after some trial and error you will figure out the correct spot.
+It can be tricky with a single-handle faucet, but after some trial and error, you will figure out the correct spot.

 Picture of Dripping Faucet Instruction

-The only caveat I would give to this is when your home has a very drafty crawl space with a pier and beam foundation.
-In this situation, all of the pipes running through the crawl space are vulnerable.
-You may drip more faucets in this situation, but the best solution would be to properly treat the crawlspace so that it can stay above freezing during the wintertime.
+The only caveat I would give is when your home has a very drafty crawl space with a pier and beam foundation.
+In this situation, all pipes running through the crawl space are vulnerable.
+You may drip more faucets in this situation, but the best solution would be to properly treat the crawlspace to stay above freezing during the wintertime.

 2. I don’t need to worry about “frost-proof” faucets because they are designed not to freeze.